 Richland-Chambers Reservoir is a 41,600-acre reservoir in Freestone and Navarro counties managed by the Tarrant Regional Water District.
 Characterized by a northeast-central Texas lake serving as a water supply for Fort Worth, this water body requires purpose-built structures that account for its specific operating conditions.

 Construction on Richland-Chambers Reservoir requires understanding the reservoir's specific operating regime - a northeast-central Texas lake serving as a water supply for Fort Worth.
 Water level variation affects dock design, and substrate at each site determines pile embedment depth.
-Pearl River Valley Water Supply District permits govern all construction on this reservoir.
+Pearl River Valley Water Supply District Shore Protect Team handles all required coordination.

 Shore Protect Team delivers Shoreline Contractors in Richland-Chambers Reservoir, TX.
-We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling.
-Permit coordination is part of every project.
+We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling. full project coordination is included with every scope.

 Richland-Chambers Reservoir's primary function as a major North Texas water supply source means that construction activities and materials must meet the Tarrant Regional Water District's water quality protection standards in addition to standard structural requirements.
-The TRWD has specific guidelines for shoreline construction within the reservoir's watershed protection area that Shore Protect Team reviews before designing waterfront structures on this supply reservoir.
-Shore Protect Team uses materials appropriate for water supply reservoir construction to protect the TRWD's water quality while meeting structural requirements.
+The the water district has specific guidelines for shoreline construction within the reservoir's watershed protection area that Shore Protect Team reviews before designing waterfront structures on this supply reservoir.
+Shore Protect Team uses materials appropriate for water supply reservoir construction to protect the the water district's water quality while meeting structural requirements.

 Richland-Chambers Reservoir's large surface area creates significant open-water fetch in the prevailing south and southeast wind direction - exposed north-facing shoreline sections in Freestone and Navarro counties face wave conditions that require engineered retaining walls and robust dock structures.
 The reservoir's Blackland Prairie clay shoreline soils compound wave erosion with the seasonal shrink-swell soil movement typical of this Central Texas geological setting.
 Shore Protect Team designs Richland-Chambers retaining walls for the combined wave and clay soil conditions at each property's specific shoreline location.

 Send Shore Protect Team your Richland-Chambers property location and county along with photos of your shoreline erosion, dock, and retaining wall.
-We assess the TRWD requirements and wave conditions for your specific location and provide a preliminary cost estimate.
+We assess the the water district requirements and wave conditions for your specific location and provide a preliminary cost estimate.
 Contact Shore Protect Team to begin your Richland-Chambers Reservoir waterfront project.